Einsums/Einsums/docs/sphinx/user/absolute_beginners.rst

 .. code:: C++

-    Tensor<double, 1> A{"A", 30};
+    Tensor A{"A", 30};
-    Tensor<double, 2> B{A, -1, 10}; // Make A into a 2D tensor.
+    Tensor B{A, -1, 10}; // Make A into a 2D tensor.
                          // The -1 will be replaced with a
                          // number - 3 in this case - so that
                          // the size of the output matches the input.

 More advanced Tensor operations